 Your shock chemicals will come with test strips to allow you to measure the levels.
 You’ll have to wait at least 20 minutes before testing.
 The length of time it takes before your tub is ready to use again depends on the amount and type of shock you use as well as how dirty the water is.

-If you want to find out more about hot tub maintenance or the various types of models available, download your hot tub buyer’s guide today.
+If you want to find out more about hot tub maintenance or the various types of models available, download your hot tub buyer’s guide below today, or visit us at our hot tub store.